-Lots of people find knitting a particularly relaxing craft and it has enjoyed a huge revival over the last ten or fifteen years, seen everywhere from Parisian knitting cafés to models backstage to Hollywood stars in rather surprising publicity shots.
+Lots of people find knitting a particularly relaxing craft and it has enjoyed a huge revival over the last ten or fifteen years, seen everywhere from Parisian knitting cafés to Olympic teams backstage to Hollywood stars in rather surprising publicity shots.

 The good thing about knitting is you can pick it up and make progress whenever you have a spare half hour.
 And if you’re not doing anything too complicated, you can do it while chatting to friends or watching TV.